-Participation in the program can be intensive and long-term depending on the needs of the children and family.
+Participation in the program can be long-term depending on the needs of the children and family.
 Weekly visits may gradually be reduced to monthly.
 Families generally enter the program during the prenatal phase or when the child is newly born.
 They may take part in the program for up to 6 years, depending on individual needs and specific program parameters.

 Families are referred to Home Visitation programs by health care providers, community agencies or they can self refer.
 Contact your local Family Resource Network to find out how to connect with your local Home Visitation program.

 Home Visitation is the key component of programs such as Healthy Families America, Healthy Start, Great Kids Inc., Parents as Teachers, and Teaching Family Model practice of several other programs including Head Start, Early Head Start and Early Intervention for Children with Developmental Delays

 Goals of the Home Visitation Programs funded by Alberta Children’s Services:

 - Promote parent-child attachment and the importance of responsive caregiving

 - Support the development of healthy relationships within the parenting relationship